-23. Awarded to the candidate who obtains the highest standing in the examinations for B.A. or B. Sc.
+23. Awarded to the candidate who obtains the highest standing in the examinations for B. A. or B. Sc.
 Degree.

-The Akins Historical Prize.
+The Akins Historical Prize. (\$40.)

-24. T. B. Akins, Esq., D.C.L.
-Barrister-at-Law and Commissionery of Public Records, vested in the Governors, as Trustees, a sum of money which now provides a prize of forty dollars annually.
+24. T. B. Akins, Esq., D. C. L., Barrister-at-Law and Commissioner of Public Records, vested in the Governors, as Trustees, a sum of money which now provides a prize of forty dollars annually.

 Essays must be handed in, under a nom de plume with writer's name in an attached envelope, on or before the 1st day of April of the year in question.
-Essays become the property of King's can Union 1854-67: Subject for 1941: Social & Economic Conditions in Nova
+Essays become the property of King's College.